 Quick tips:

-• Talk together about how the game made them feel after they played it to see if it’s something worth playing again.
+- Talk together about how the game made them feel after they played it to decide if it’s something worth playing again.

-After all, the real beauty of VR is that it can help children see things from entirely new perspectives—both figurative and literal as well.
-Children also tend to exhibit a greater empathy for other individuals and an interest in exploring surrounding topics further in real-world environments.
+After all, the real beauty of VR is that it can help children see things from entirely new perspectives—both figuratively and literally.
+Preteens and teens also tend to exhibit a greater empathy for other individuals and an interest in exploring surrounding topics further in real-world environments.

 As a result, playing with VR technology isn’t just a great way to stimulate connection and conversation.
-It’s also a great way to prompt interest in new topics and trends by letting kids experience the world through others’ eyes in ways that traditional high-tech offerings simply can’t.
+It also prompts kids’ interest in new topics and trends by letting them experience the world through others’ eyes in ways that traditional high-tech offerings simply can’t offer.

 An award-winning professional speaker, Scott Steinberg is among today’s best-known trends experts and futurists.
 A bestselling author, his books include Parenting High-Tech Kids, The Modern Parent’s Guide series, and Think Like a Futurist.
 The head of consulting firm FutureProof Strategies, he helps companies adapt to emerging business and cultural trends.
 His website is www.FuturistsSpeakers.com.